dennii/dennii.github.io/posts.md

 title: Posts
 ---

-## Blog
+## Posts

-This is an archive of my blog posts.
+This is an archive of my posts.

 <ul>
   {% for post in site.posts %}